oracle-livelabs/pts/ac-with-ucp/lab3-planned-maintenance/lab3-planned-maintenance.md

 ## Introduction

-In this lab we will create a connection pool with 10 connections and verify that Oracle distributes them equally between the cluster nodes.
+In this lab we will create a connection pool with 10 connections and verify that UCP distributes them equally between the cluster nodes.

-**Estimated Time: 30 minutes.**
+Estimated Lab Time: 30 minutes

 ### Objectives

 In this lab, you will:

-* Verify that the UCP connection pool balances the connections
+* Verify that the UCP connection pool balances the connections between available instances
-* Move datbase services from a clu
+* Move database services between instances according to planned maintenance needs

-### Prerequisites
+### Prerequisites (Optional)

+This lab assumes you have:
 * The Oracle environment prepared in lab 1.